 In a second example, a person might have a small business with maybe 5 to 50 employees, each with his/her own pc.
 The owner may want to set up a server that will enable all his employees to communicate and share information, while at the same time, preventing outsiders from accessing that private information.
 If this is your goal, you may learn some useful information by reading further, but keep in mind that I don't know how to do what you need.

 It is a third and simplest example in which I succeeded and am willing to share my experience with you.
-I simply got tired of paying other people to handle my servers only to find they were not especially helpful, and sometimes not even sympathetic, when any problems arose.
+I simply got tired of paying other people to handle my servers only to find they were not especially helpful, not always knowledgable, and sometimes not even sympathetic, when any problems arose.

 At the outset, it is important to note that servers do not have to be on a separate computer.
 As stated above, a server in many cases is just a program that serves other programs.
 I put my server software on a separate computer because I had a computer not being used and I thought, rightly or wrongly, that if someone hacked my servers because I made mistakes in setting them up, they would have to work harder still to hack the computer that had all my personal files and data.